JMSONNE/In-Out/README.md

-# In-Out
+# In & Out Cuts landing page

-This is a landing page for a local business in the city I live in.
+This is a landing page for a local hair salon in the city I live in.
+Built for them for free.

 ### Tech